Frequently Asked Questions

 Yes, we do!
 Please check out our Free Resources page 🙂 Most of our free resources are taken from our fully planned paid programmes which we have written ourselves based on proven psychotherapeutic approaches.
 A few of our free resources are curated from elsewhere.

 Are your resources / programmes a substitute for face to face counselling or psychotherapy sessions?

-No. Our resources and programmes are designed to help teach children, young people and staff in schools a range of evidence-based mental health skills which have been shown in numerous studies to benefit mental health.
+No. Our resources and programmes are designed to help teach children, young people and staff in schools a range of evidence-based psychotherapeutic skills which have been shown in numerous studies to benefit mental health and wellbeing outcomes.
 Our materials are designed as a more general PSHE type resource or for targeted interventions with children about whom you have SEMH (Social, Emotional and Mental Health) concerns.
 However, the resources, programmes and service we offer are not intended as a substitute for counselling/psychotherapy sessions, nor for an assessment with an Educational Psychologist; nor are they a substitute for any other individual interventions by a trained mental health professional.

 Do you offer in-person or virtual training sessions?

 Yes, we do!
 Darryl in particular holds DBT STEPS-A (Skills Training for Emotional Problem Solving for Adolescents) training sessions for secondary school teachers, certifying them to deliver this evidence-based mental health skills programme to secondary age students.
 See our Training and Consultancy page.

 Our overarching aim has always been to write and offer as much online/virtual content as possible in the form of our online programmes, so that we can positively impact the mental health of school communities as far and wide as possible without travel being a limitation. 🙂